-We might not notice it, but a lot of our consumption is Nestlé-based.
+We might not notice it, but much of our consumption is Nestlé-based.
 Less than 2% of sales are in Switzerland.
 Their strategy is simple.
-Build and acquire brand names that resonate with families worldwide…and achieve this no matter the human and environmental cost.
+Build and acquire brand names that resonate with families worldwide…and achieve this regardless of human and environmental costs.

 Despite all this negativity, Nestlé’s products do taste good.
 Furthermore, they are profitable.
-The brand does resonate with families worldwide.
+The brand resonates with families worldwide.
 Investors don’t care how the company looks to the few people who care.

-As long as the company generates profits and beats expectations, investors will be happy.
+Investors will be happy if the company generates profits and beats expectations.
 The current stock price isn’t too far from the all-time high set in January 2022.
-On paper, Nestlé is a good investment on paper, but is it good for our collective future?
+Nestlé is a good investment on paper, but is it good for our collective future?

 Tencent does business in many industries.
 They are currently the largest video game company in the world.

 Tencent owns China’s most popular social media company, WeChat.
-They have a stake in many worldwide video game developers such as Riot Games (100%).
-Tencent also reached agreements with North American sports associations and music companies to stream their products in China.
+They have a stake in many worldwide video game developers, such as Riot Games (100%).
+Tencent also agreed with North American sports associations and music companies to stream their products in China.

-Tencent also has a hand in AI, e-commerce, payments, banks, smartphones, and a multitude of other platforms.
+Tencent also works in AI, e-commerce, payments, banks, smartphones, and other platforms.

 This can be a good investment as the stock took a hit due to the pandemic.
 China’s COVID recovery hasn’t been as good as the rest of the world’s.
 A post-pandemic economic recovery is only a few months away.